VideoProc Converter AI

-• Adjust resolutions, bitrates to compress iPhone videos
+• Adjust resolutions and bitrates to compress iPhone videos

-• Basic editing features, including cutting, rotating, etc
+• Basic editing features, including cutting, rotating, slow motion, etc.

 • GPU acceleration to convert video formats for iPhone super fast